AMDEPYC/kubernetes-power-manager/README.md

 ### Time Of Day

-The TIme Of Day feature allows users to change the configuration of their system at a given time each day.
+The Time Of Day feature allows users to change the configuration of their system at a given time each day.
 This is done through the use of a `timeofdaycronjob` which schedules itself for a specific time each day and gives users the option of tuning cstates, the shared pool profile as well as the profile used by individual pods.